tfelix/bestia-docs/content/docs/mechanics/skills.md

 The magic and the usage of it plays a crucial role in the Bestia universe.
 The users should be able to be deeply involved into magic spell creation and research.

-> The words Attacks and Spells are equally used.
+> There is a difference between the **Master Skills** and the attacks/skills of a Bestia: The master skills are based on a skill
+> tree while the attacks of a Bestia are learned automatically when reaching the designated level.

 The system must allow the user to describe or discover newly innovative ways to combine spells.
 Yet the research should be fun and entertaining.
 Bestias can learn attacks by two means:

 1. Level Up - Each Bestia has a internal list of attacks she will learn when gaining levels.
+This is different from Bestia to Bestia.
+The same attack can be learned at different levels for different Bestia.
 2. Spell Discovery - The player can try to "invent/discover" new attacks which then can be tried to be learned to a Bestia.

-   This means 16 attacks until level 70 and about 4 attacks later on.
+Each Bestia skill is characterized by its **level** and **magic school**.

 ## Magic Schools

-All attacks are divided into the three schools of magic: Arcane, Black or White Magic.
+All skill are divided into the three schools of magic: **Arcane**, **Black** or **White Magic**.
 These schools might be important if certain spells are increased via a learned skill.

 ### Arcane Magic